Your Guide to Navigating Zone 1 London

 There are eight major stations within Zone 1, as well as approximately 63 smaller tube stations.
 This makes exploring the city efficient, as you can stay on the Northern line from Battersea Train Station to head into the bustle of London.

-How much is a zone 1 travel card?
+How much is a Zone 1 travel card?

 How to pay for London transport in Zone 1